I made this large lap/small twin size quilt for my nephew, who turned 16 in July 2018. He requested the color red with dogs and cats for the quilt.

 And the journey continues…

 I have never regretted my journey through quilting.
-It brings great joy to my life.
-I hope it gives you great joy in your life too.
+My quilting obsession brings great joy to my life.

 Most of us don’t think of embellishing quilts with beads is very practical.
 But I really wanted to try my hand at beading for embellishment with hand quilting.
 This pre-printed square was the perfect choice for this experiment.
 It is the Queen’s Crown #1 (small quilt with beads – hand quilted).
 I would later make another mini quilt using the same technique.

 Glass beads in your choice of color (I used gold/yellow)